YatFungLoo/Virtual-Function-in-Cpp/README.md

 }
 ```

+## Object Slicing

+A derived object has base class part and derived class part.
+An object is always instantiated as a complete type known at compile-time, when a base class reference/pointer is used to point to an instantiated derived object (whether stack via `derived d;` or heap via `new derived();`), the base pointer can only access base class part of the object, and not the derived class part, however the derived class part of the object still exist.

 ## Static And Dynamic Binding

 Given two classes `a` and `b`, where `b` is a derived class of `a` and both class has a function with default parameter called `func( char c = 'a/b' )` that are virtual.
 Initialing a pointer of class `a` to an object of class `b` while calling `func()` will invoke class `b`'s `func()` due to run-time polymorphism, however since default parameter are determined at compile-time the pointer will use `a` instead of `b` even though it is an object of class `b`.